tbergman/react-input-tags/README.md

 - [X] delete a tag on keydown (backspace / delete) or onclick of button
 - [X] input placeholder
 - [X] input autosize while typing
+  - [ ] is mirrored node always on one line? scrolling? changing browser width?
 - [X] custom styling
 - [X] custom render of tag
 - [ ] tests